mazenalasali/sonarcloud-adoption-dataset/README.md

 The dataset was used in the following study:

-> [The Impact of Automatic Static Analysis Tools Integration on Open-Source Development Practices]
+> [The Impact of Static Analysis on Open Source Software Development Practices]
 > [Mazen Al-Asali, Mohammed El-Ramly], [2025]